 Global Freedom Network is the faith-based arm of Walk Free.
 We recognise that faith can play a vital role in fighting modern slavery because faith leaders are in a unique position to see into the hearts of their communities.

-With a philosophy built on interfaith collaboration, GFN has worked since its inception in 2014 with faith leaders around the world to build bridges between victims and law enforcement, cooperative connections with governments, social workers and victim support groups, especially in countries of strong faith and high prevalence of modern slavery.
+With a philosophy built on interfaith collaboration, Global Freedom Network has worked since its inception in 2014 with faith leaders around the world to build bridges between victims and law enforcement, cooperative connections with governments, social workers and victim support groups, especially in countries of strong faith and high prevalence of modern slavery.

 By building relationships and collaborating with faith leaders and faith-based organisations we believe we can increase awareness, understanding, impact, and action.